eclipse-iceoryx/iceoryx/README.md

 a bigger framework with additional API layers.
 An example for such a "porcelain" API would be [ROS 2](https://www.ros.org/).
 Others are listed in the next section.

-You can find the full API documentation on 🌐 [https://iceoryx.io](https://iceoryx.io).
+You can find the full API documentation on 🌐 [https://iceoryx.io](https://iceoryx.io). <!--NOLINT explicit link to website-->

 ### Supported Platforms